varabyte/kotter/README.md

 [wordle](examples/wordle), Kotter may be the better choice in those cases.

 And finally, it's possible to use Kotter and Mordant together.
-For example, referring back to the [fallback section above ▲](#-fallback-in-non-interactive-terminals), you can use Mordant in the fallback section, since it provides a friendlier API than raw `println`/`readLine` calls.
+For example, referring back to the [fallback section above ▲](#-fallback-in-non-interactive-terminals), you can use Mordant in the fallback block, since it provides a friendlier API than raw `println`/`readLine` calls.